-While almost all competitors have 50+ UPF ratings, contenders like the Columbia Bora Bora Booney II or the Conner Hats Men's Airflow Light Weight Recycled Outdoor Hat have mesh in the crown area that could allow the wearer to be more prone to sun burns through the mesh.
+While almost all competitors have 50+ UPF ratings, contenders like the Columbia Bora Bora Booney II and the KUHL Sun Blade have mesh in the crown area that could allow the wearer to be more prone to sun burns through the mesh.
 Models that have a way to secure to your head, which means they'll stay on in the wind, are also essential for protection.
 We like the Sunday Afternoons Adventure Hat's comfortable webbing cinch around our head, and it also comes with a chin strap.
-All of the models we tested, except the Arc'teryx Sinsola, have a way to attach the hat to your head.
-The Sinsola was the most stylish hat in the bunch.
-The Outdoor Research Sombriolet has a removable chin strap so you can remove it for a lower dork factor if it is not needed.
+All of the models we tested have a way to attach the hat to your head.
+The Outdoor Research models have removable chin straps so you can lower the dork factor if the chin strap is not needed.
 Brims that will stay down in the wind are also important; The North Face Horizon Brimmer's brim flipped up immediately when we were sea kayaking and exposed our face to the sun and reflection from the water.
 That hat is meant more for tranquil lounging in sheltered areas.
 The Outdoor Research Ferrosi also has a very floppy brim that will blow up or down, also limiting your vision.

 We have two favorite alternatives when backpacking or hiking: